Context Biasing for Pronunciation-Orthography Mismatch in Automatic Speech Recognition: Background

 \subsection{Training}

 During model training, in each step, the context bias list $Z$ is sampled from the labels of the corresponding batch.
-Therefore, for each token $Y_t$ the ground truth item $G_t\in\{0,\ldots,L\}$ in the context biasing list is known, where $G_t=0$ means that for that token no relevant information is available in the context biasing list.
-The $loss$ consists of two cross-entropy parts.
-The first term classifies the next token $Y_t$ of the sequence and the second term guides the network towards relevant context biasing list items:
+Specifically, we used a batch size of 16 and sampled on average three context biasing list entries per utterance of the batch.
+Then the context biasing list is filled up to a length of 200 with distractors sampled from other batches.